code29563/copy-history-bot-2/README.md

 User clients can't send messages with inline keyboard buttons as far as I'm aware, so the userbot copies the message without its buttons, and then a bot client is used to edit the copied message and add the buttons to it.

 If the buttons in the original message contain a login URL (or authorisation URL), then it's converted to a regular URL first and then included in the copied message.
 This is because login URLs have to be specifically configured for a bot as far as I'm aware, so if the bot tries to copy a message with a login URL that isn't configured for it, it throws an error.

+# Polls and quizzes

+Polls and quizzes in Telegram have a particular ID associated with them, and when copying poll or quiz messages, if the process succeeds, the poll/quiz is created anew with a new ID.
+The votes on the original poll/quiz are not preserved in the copied message.

+Additionally, when trying to copy a quiz to which one doesn't have access to the correct answer and explanation of its solution, the error QUIZ_CORRECT_ANSWERS_EMPTY is returned, or some other kind of error in the process of trying to copy it depending on which library etc is being used.

+Generally, the correct answer and explanation of a quiz is inaccessible to a user client that hasn't answered the quiz, but I've had variable results with bot clients where occasionally they are accessible.
+Overall, I've found no reliable pattern on which to base treatment of quizzes in this script.

+When forwarding a poll/quiz, the ID of the poll/quiz remains the same in the forwarded message and the votes are preserved and updated as new votes are made on the poll/quiz in the original message.
+If the original message gets deleted in the source chat, the forwarded message still remains in the destination chat and new votes can still be cast on the poll/quiz there.
+If the quiz gets closed/stopped in the original message, the correct answer gets shown in both the original and forwarded message too.

+To preserve the maximum information available about a poll/quiz, what I've chosen to implement is for the script to forward the original message, and then send the available parameters of the poll/quiz as a text message in reply to the forwarded message, in case the forwarded message ever becomes inaccessible.

+For quizzes, if the correct answer and explanation are accessible, then they are also included in this text reply.
+To access them, the message as retrieved by the user clients is first checked to see if any of them contain the correct answer and explanation (which may be the case if e.g. one of the user clients had answered the quiz), and if not then the script iterates through the list of bot clients, attempting to retrieve the message with each one until it obtains a Message object containing the correct answer and explanation, or all clients are exhausted without success.
+If an error is encountered on any bot client in the process of trying to retrieve the message, it is skipped.
+This includes a floodwait error, so the client is skipped instead of waiting out the floodwait and retrying.

+I'm not sure if polls/quizzes can have buttons, and I highly doubt they can, but I have catered to the possibility just in case.
+From experimenting with forwarding messages with buttons, variable results are obtained with the buttons occasionally being forwarded with the message and occasionally not, so the chosen solution is for the script to check whether the forwarded poll/quiz contains buttons (if it had buttons in the first place), and if not then the buttons are instead attached with the text message sent in reply to the forwarded message.

 # Other notes